pschaus/book_lepl1402/source/part1.rst

 |                       |                                                 |
 +-----------------------+-------------------------------------------------+

-The same also happens with the parameters of methods; when you call a method with arguments, the arguments will be copied into the parameter variables of the called method.
+The same also happens with the parameters of methods; when you call a method with arguments, the argument values will be copied into the parameter variables of the called method.

 Note that it is illegal to use a local variable before assigning a value to it: